SoumyaSubhrajit/JavaScript-Notes/Unveiling the Evolution of JavaScript.md

 ## Chapter 2: The Strategic Affiliation with Java

 ☕ The late '90s marked the ascendancy of **Java**, and in a strategic alignment, Netscape decided to amalgamate its nascent language with the Java brand.
-Thus, LiveScript underwent a transformation, not in essence, but in nomenclature, becoming JavaScript.
+Thus, LiveScript underwent a transformation, not in essence, but in nomenclature, becoming JavaScript..

 ## Chapter 3: JavaScript as a Brand